Skip to main content

 • Our student clubs, the student occupational therapy association and the coalition of occupational therapy advocates for diversity, provide meaningful engagement and leadership opportunities

-Our in-person traditional track offers full-time and part-time study options at our Radford and Roanoke sites for those seeking a degree in occupational therapy for the first time.
+• Our Entry Level In-Person MOT Track offers full-time and part-time study options at our Radford and Roanoke sites for those seeking a degree in occupational therapy for the first time.
 One cohort per campus location is admitted each fall.
 The MOT degree is earned in 7 semesters.

 • The Master of Occupational Therapy program is an entry-level degree for students interested in entering the profession of occupational therapy.
-Our M.O.T. program offers two tracks.
-The Traditional Track is offered in a face-to-face, on campus format and is designed for students who have no previous degree in occupational therapy.
-The OTA to M.O.T.
-Bridge Track is designed for the occupational therapy assistant practictioner who wishes to obtain the M.O.T. degree; this program is offered in a hybrid format with asynchronous course work combined with 3-4 weekends at the Radford University at Carilion campus location per semester.
+Our MOT program offers two tracks.
+The Entry Level In-Person MOT Track is offered in a face-to-face, on campus format and is designed for students who have no previous degree in occupational therapy.
+The OTA to MOT Hybrid Bridge Track is designed for the occupational therapy assistant practitioner who wishes to obtain the MOT degree; this program is offered in a hybrid format with asynchronous course work combined with 3-4 weekends at the Radford University at Carilion campus location per semester.

 • We also offer a Post-Professional Doctor of Occupational Therapy (OTD) degree for current occupational therapy practitioners interested in pursuing a doctoral degree.
 This program is offered entirely online and is convenient for working professionals.